patternhelloworld/docker-blue-green-runner/documents/Deploy-React-Project-with-DBGR.md

 ## The Goal
 - External -> Docker-Blue-Green-Runner (443 port) -> Your App (8360 port)
-- For a perfectly static React app, your application should include NGINX, which requires more setup compared to something like Spring Boot, which can be run directly from the command line, or use Next.js.
+- For a perfectly static React app, your application should include NGINX, which requires more setup compared to something like Spring Boot, which can be run directly from the command line, or you wouldn't love that, use Next.js.

 ## Locate projects
 - Clone the project https://github.com/patternhelloworld/docker-blue-green-runner at  to ``/var/projects/docker-blue-green-runner`` (the path is not important; adjust as per your setup).